linhhuynhcoding/linhhuynhcoding/README.md

 # 👀 Welcome to My GitHome!! ✌

 <p style="font-weight:500;">Xin Chào!
 I'm Linh💻</p>
-<p style="font-weight:200;">Welcome to My GitHub Homepage!
-I am currently studying Information Technology at Ho Chi Minh University of Transport.
-I am passionate about programming and solving complex problems, and I continuously strive to learn and develop my skills to make meaningful contributions to the field of information technology in the future. </p>
+<p style="font-weight:200;">Welcome to my GitHub homepage!
+I'm currently studying Information Technology at Ho Chi Minh University of Transport.
+I have a passion for programming and solving complex problems.
+I constantly strive to learn and develop my skills to make meaningful contributions to the field of information technology. </p>

 ## ⭐ About Me